molecular-systems-engineering/FreeEnergyLandscapes/sections_md/3_computing.md

 application and unbiasing of restraints [@gilson1997statistical; @bian2025formally].

 (reaction-paths-on-the-free-energy-landscapes-transition-path-sampling)=
-# Reaction Paths on the Free Energy Landscapes: Transition Path Sampling
+# Reaction Paths on Free Energy Landscapes: Transition Path Sampling

 As mentioned in Sec.[sec:kinetics](#sec:kinetics), FEPs can be used to extract useful information about reaction kinetics, but care must be